-San Dimas California Citizenship Lawyers
+San Dimas Citizenship Lawyers

 There are a variety of ways to obtain citizenship in the United States in order to legally work and live in San Dimas, California.
-The 14th Amendment of the U.S. Constitution grants citizenship to those born in the U.S. or its territories, provided the birth is registered with the proper authorities.
+The 14th Amendment of the U.S. Constitution grants citizenship to those born in the U.S. or its territories, provided the birth is registered with the relevant authorities.

 San Dimas Citizenship Lawyers Understand the Naturalization Process